Let The Hiring Manager Select You For The Position

 In a Nutshell

-Remember, in the interview, if you did not do well technically in your field, your right motivation and an ability to build positive relationships tend to be the most successful in the long run.
+In the interview, if you did not do well technically, not answering satisfactorily to some of the questions of the hiring manager, your right motivation and an ability to build positive relationships tend to be the most successful in the long run.